maxchuquimia/quickdraw/README.md

 2. I would like to increase my experience in macOS development (I am an iOS developer)
 3. I would like to experiment with creating a simple architecture that has no third party dependencies

+## To Do
+- Multi screen support (based on pointer)
+- Enable Command+S for screenshotting

 More info to come.